nigelhorne/Lingua-Conjunction/README.md

 `Locale::Language`, `List::ToHumanString`

-The _Perl Cookbook_ in Section 4.2 has a simular subroutine called `commify_series`.
+The _Perl Cookbook_ in Section 4.2 has a similar subroutine called `commify_series`.
 The differences are that
 1\. this routine handles multiple languages and
 2\. being a module, you do not have to add the subroutine to a script every time you need it.